jkeefe/jkeefe.github.io/online-investigations/README.md

 ## Assignments

-There will be one assignment given in each class, due in the `#general` channel of Slack _by noon the Friday before the next class_.
+There will be one assignment announced in class and posted on this site on class day.
+Responses to assignments are due via Slack _by 8 a.m. on the day of the next class._ Unless otherwise noted, these are due in a "public" channel, such as `#general`; please don't submit them to me directly via private message.

 My intention is that most work for these assignments can be completed in class.

 ## Grading

 There are 100 points possible.

 * **Attendance:** 45 points possible, 3 points for each class attended.
-* **Assignments:** 45 points possible, 3 points for each assignment successfully completed.
-Incomplete or low-effort submissions will get 1 or 2 points.
-Assignments turned in after noon on the due date receive 1 point.
+* **Assignments:** 45 points possible, 3 points for each assignment successfully completed on time.
+Incomplete or low-effort submissions will receive fewer or zero points.
+Assignments turned in after they are due receive a maximum of 1 point.
 * **Participation & Progress:** 10 points possible.
 This will be scored based on your active participation and contribution in class.
 Note that absences will naturally cut into your participation score.

 | Points | Grade |